Anti-Trump protesters fill streets across the globe

 Sen. Elizabeth Warren urged Boston protesters to resist: "We can whimper.
 We can whine.
 Or we can fight back!
 We come here to stand shoulder to shoulder to make clear: We are here!
 We will not be silent!
 We will not play dead!
 We will fight for what we believe in!"

-In Los Angeles, so many people crammed into the streets that "our march turned into a stand," said Ellen Crafts, who handled public relations for the event.
-Some protesters eventually moved to streets parallel to the march so they could move and still feel like they were participating.
+In Los Angeles, more than 100,000 people marched, police said.
+So many people crammed into the streets that "our march turned into a stand," said Ellen Crafts, who handled public relations for the event.

 Demonstrators in New York City marched toward Trump Tower -- the President's main residence when he's not in the White House -- but were blocked at Fifth Avenue.
+Houston police said 20,000 people protested there.

 Overall, the protesters were law-abiding.
 Atlanta police tweeted that 60,000 people participated and thanked the marchers for being "peaceful and without incident."